home-assistant/addons/nginx_proxy/DOCS.md

 Follow these steps to get the add-on installed on your system:

-1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on store**.
 2. Find the "NGINX Home Assistant SSL proxy" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use

-The NGINX Proxy add-on is commonly used in conjunction with the [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on to set up secure remote access to your Home Assistant instance.
+The NGINX Proxy add-on is commonly used in conjunction with the [Duck DNS](https://github.com/home-assistant/addons/tree/master/duckdns) add-on to set up secure remote access to your Home Assistant instance.
 The following instructions covers this scenario.

-1. The certificate to your registered domain should already be created via the [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on or another method.
+1. The certificate to your registered domain should already be created via the [Duck DNS](https://github.com/home-assistant/addons/tree/master/duckdns) add-on or another method.
 Make sure that the certificate files exist in the `/ssl` directory.
 2. In the `configuration.yaml` file, some options in the `http:` section are no longer necessary for this scenario, and should be commented out or removed:
    - `ssl_certificate`
    - `ssl_key`